Bold Beauty in Bloom – Ninsei Tsubaki Matcha Bowl with Hand-Painted Camellias

 Each matcha bowl is handcrafted using traditional Kyoto techniques.
 Variations in color, pattern, and glaze texture are natural and reflect the authenticity and charm of handmade ceramics.

-Kumagai Satoshi Shoten Co., Ltd. – Preserving Kyoto’s Ceramic Heritage Since 1935
+Kumagai Satoshi Shoten – Preserving Kyoto’s Heritage

 Founded in 1935, Kumagai Satoshi Shoten Co., Ltd. has spent generations devoted to the legacy of Kyoto ware and Kiyomizu ware.
-Based in the cultural heart of Japan, the company has cultivated strong relationships with master artisans and traditional kilns throughout Kyoto, supporting the development of both timeless and contemporary ceramic works.

 Its wide-ranging collection includes everyday tableware, tea utensils, incense burners, and interior décor, each crafted to reflect the elegance and depth of Kyoto’s ceramic tradition.